 History of Society for Collegiate Journalists

-The Society for Collegiate Journalists was formed on June 1, 1975, when two Greek-letter journalism societies merged.
-The honorary organizations of Pi Delta Epsilon (PDE) and Alpha Phi Gamma (APG) joined to become the Society for Collegiate Journalists.
+The Society for Collegiate Journalists was formed on June 1, 1975, when two Greek-letter journalism societies, Pi Delta Epsilon (PDE) and Alpha Phi Gamma (APG), merged.

 More recently, SCJ formed an alliance with SPJ, the Society of Professional Journalists.
 Upon graduation, SCJ members pay only one-half the regular SPJ dues for the first two years as they launch their careers.